 Find street parking either on a side street or directly on the PCH and then you have to walk down a number of stairs in order to reach this beach, however, it is well worth it.
 Because it is kind of difficult to reach and not well advertised, only a few locals really know about it.

 It is blessed with some beautiful rock formations, wonderful surf to gaze at, and some solitude that one craves when visiting the beach.

 If you’ve had enough of the beach, then heading to Dana Point Harbor as you venture farther south is a great option for you.
 As one of the main cities in South Orange County, Dana Point is a lovely place to wander around and the Harbor has a lot to offer visitors.

-Dana Point Harbor is also a great place to book a deep sea fishing tour, try your hand at a stand-up paddleboard, or to hire a kayak.
-Because of the perennial good weather, you can enjoy activities like this pretty much year round.
-Maybe there are
+Dana Point Harbor is also a great place to try your hand at a stand-up paddleboard or to hire a kayak.
+Because of the perennial good weather, you can enjoy activities like this pretty much year-round.

 6. Mission San Juan Capistrano

 This is the first stop that is located inland of the Pacific Coast Highway, but I assure you that it is worth making a slight detour from the coast.

 Located just inland from Dana Point (drive up Del Obispo street which intersects with the PCH), this old Spanish mission is located in the historic town of San Juan Capistrano and is well worth the visit.